-Prerequisite pass modules: Economics 214, 244
+Prerequisite pass modules: Economics 214 Prerequisite module: Economics 244 Home department: Economics

 348 (24) Economics (4L, 1S)

 This module focuses on the economic policy debate in a developing country.
 This includes economic policy criteria, structural characteristics of the South African economy, economic thought and systems, and growth and development policies, which include demand and supply aspects of economic growth, sectoral and spatial development, distribution of income and social expenditure, competition policy, environmental economics, labour policy, education and investment in human capital and the macroeconomic policy debate.